HomeE-commerceArticle Schema Markup for News Publishers

 Beyond the basics, consider these date-related properties:

-Here’s a real-world example showing how these work together:
+Here’s an example showing how these work together:

 {